pavelFaraday/Wordpress-Backend-Cheatsheet/56-wp_logout_url.md

 ## 📌 `wp_logout_url()` in WordPress

-The `wp_logout_url()` function in WordPress generates a URL that allows users to log out of the website.
-This function is essential for implementing custom logout links, ensuring that users can securely end their sessions.
+**The `wp_logout_url()` function in WordPress generates a URL that allows users to log out of the website.
+This function is essential for implementing custom logout links, ensuring that users can securely end their sessions.**

 ---

 ### **Purpose**
-- **Generate Secure Logout URLs**: `wp_logout_url()` ensures the generated logout link is secure and correctly formatted.
+- ❗️ **Generate Secure Logout URLs**: `wp_logout_url()` ensures the generated logout link is secure and correctly formatted.
-- **Seamless Integration**: It integrates well with WordPress's authentication system and handles redirection after logout.
+- ❗️ **Seamless Integration**: It integrates well with WordPress's authentication system and handles redirection after logout.
-- **Custom Redirection**: You can specify a URL to redirect users to after logging out.
+-❗️**Custom Redirection**: You can specify a URL to redirect users to after logging out.

 ---